CBD Medical Benefits

 In the US, CBD is still categorized as a “natural remedy” by the Federal Drug Administration (FDA), and there is sparse scientific data to support optimal dosing size.
 It’s even worse in Canada, as finding proper dosing guidelines on any Health Canada website is nearly impossible.
 They will generally say to speak with your doctor, but doctors for the most part haven’t received much training on using CBD.

 However, one difference between treating yourself with CBD products as opposed to using traditional pharmaceuticals, as you’ll read in the side effects section, is that it’s nearly impossible to overdose on good quality CBD.
-Experimenting with CBD products has very little risk for most people, and you can find your own “best dosage” without the fear of side effects.
+Experimenting with different doses has very little risk for most people, and you can find your own “best dosage” without the fear of side effects.